aaltonewmedia/physcomp.newmedia.dog/content/2024/sasha-tikachev/week-1/index.md

 /* unsigned for handling large numbers, since using milliseconds */

-unsigned long lastTimer = 0;  // the last time the output pin was toggled unsigned long debounceDelay = 50;    // the debounce time;
+unsigned long lastTimer = 0;  // the last time the button was pressed/released
+unsigned long debounceDelay = 50;    // the debounce time;

 void setup() {